ServBay Database File Management & Migration Guide

 ).redis

-This structure allows you to install and run multiple major versions of each database type in ServBay, with their data files completely isolated from each other to avoid conflicts.
+This structure allows you to install and run multiple major versions of the same database within ServBay, with complete separation and no data interference between them.

 Database File Management

-During local development, you'll frequently need to back up, restore, or migrate your databases.
-The following are methods for these operations using standard command-line tools for each supported database.
-Note that these tasks generally require you to use the ServBay terminal environment or ensure your environment variables are set so you can access the relevant database clients and tools.
+During local development, it’s common to back up, restore, or migrate database data.
+Below are methods for these tasks using standard command-line utilities.
+Make sure to use the ServBay-provided terminal environment or properly set up your environment variables so you can access the necessary database clients and tools.

-Regular backups are key to protecting your data.
-Here’s how to back up different database types in ServBay.
+Regular backups are essential for data safety.
+Here’s how to back up different database types in ServBay:

 Backing Up MySQL

-The standard way to back up a MySQL database is using the mysqldump
+The standard tool for backing up MySQL databases is mysqldump

-# Switch to the terminal provided by ServBay, or ensure your PATH includes ServBay’s bin directory
+# Switch to the ServBay terminal environment, or make sure your PATH environment variable includes ServBay’s bin directory

 mysqldump -u your_username -p your_database > /Applications/ServBay/backup/your_database.sql